celaut-project/celaut-architecture/README.md

 <br>

-**Context**

-In the 1940s, mathematician John von Neumann, in collaboration with Stanislaw Ulam, introduced the concept of cellular automata, creating models that demonstrated how complex behaviors could emerge from simple rules.
-Building on this foundation, in 1970, John Horton Conway introduced "The Game of Life," a cellular automaton that became a classic example of how a system could evolve into intricate patterns from basic interactions.
-These ideas offer valuable insights into how decentralized systems can achieve complexity without central control, which serves as a guiding philosophy for the design of CELAUT.

 **Definition**

 CELAUT is a set of simple rules for software design and distribution, aiming to create a robust, scalable, and adaptive system through the principles of **decentralization**, **simplicity**, and **determinism**.